pramam/cypress-projectpenguin/README.md

 ### Edit login data for GET authentication tests

-Create the following 2 files for GET authentication tests:
+Create the following 2 files for GET authentication tests(you can copy `cypress/fixtures/penguin/logindata.json` and edit the tokens):

 `cypress/fixtures/penguin/logindatainvalidbearertoken.json` should contain